sziem/vascu_synth/README.md

 We were able to compile successfully with cmake-3.10 and Insight Toolkit (ITK) 4.13 (with compatibility to ITK 3 set in CMake), but there were some issues.
 Particularly note the modified CMakeLists.txt.

-Test with the configuration provided.
+After compilation, you may test with the configuration provided in 'example_config'.